Skip to main content

 Back to previous page

-Gamma-aminobutyric acid, more commonly known as GABA, is a major neurotransmitter of the central nervous system.
-It plays an essential role in regulating brain activity by acting primarily as an inhibitory chemical messenger, that is, it reduces the excitation of neurons.
-This function is fundamental to maintaining the balance of brain function, regulating emotions, sleep or even motor skills.
+Gamma-aminobutyric acid, more commonly known as GABA is a major neurotransmitter in the central nervous system.
+It plays an essential role in regulating brain activity by acting mainly as an inhibitory chemical messenger.
+In other words, it reduces the excitation of neurons.
+This function is vital to maintaining balance in brain function, regulating emotions, sleep, and motor skills.

-Discovered in the mid-20th century, GABA is now recognized as one of the most important neurotransmitters in the human brain.
-Its action is involved in many physiological processes and some neurological or psychiatric pathologies.
+Discovered in the mid-20th century, GABA is now recognized as one of the human brain’s most important neurotransmitters.
+It is involved in several physiological processes and certain neurological or psychiatric conditions.

 Other Words That May Be of Interest to You